Diminished seventh chord: Expressive potential

 By the end of the 19th century, composers had used the diminished seventh so much that it became a cliché of musical expression and consequently lost much its power to shock and thrill.
 By the turn of the 20th century, many musicians were getting weary of it.
 In his Harmonielehre (1911), Arnold Schoenberg wrote:

 Symmetry

-Because a diminished seventh chord is composed of three stacked minor thirds, it is symmetrical and its four inversions are composed of the same pitch classes.
+Because a diminished seventh chord is composed of three stacked minor thirds which evenly divide the chromatic scale, it is symmetrical and its four inversions are composed of the same pitch classes.
 Understanding what inversion a given diminished seventh chord is written in (and thus finding its root) depends on its enharmonic spelling.
 For example, G♯dim7 (G♯–B–D–F) is enharmonically equivalent to three other inverted diminished chords with roots on the other three pitches in the chord: